Unboxing LLMs > loading...

 IVFMediumMediumGood (tunable)MediumGood

-• Annoy (Approximate Nearest Neighbors Oh Yeah): Spotify’s library known for its simplicity and memory efficiency
+• Annoy (Approximate Nearest Neighbors Oh Yeah): Spotify’s creation.
+Simple, memory-efficient, good for static indexes.

-• ScaNN (Scalable Nearest Neighbors): Google’s library focused on high performance at scale
+• ScaNN (Scalable Nearest Neighbors): Google’s contender.
+Focuses on raw performance and accuracy at scale, often using quantization.

 Vector Database Query Patterns